 Becoming A Manananggal

-It’s believed that manananggals all start out as humans.
+It’s believed that these creatures all start out as humans.
 But they turn into monsters because a black chick that resides in their stomachs and keeps them alive.
-The creatures crave human flesh because the chick eats some of their entrails once it enters the body, and manananggals have to feed the chick by consuming other people’s intestines.
+The beings crave human flesh because the chick eats some of their entrails once it enters the body, and they have to feed by consuming other people’s intestines.

 Movies and TV shows